 We will continue sharing resources that foster anti-racism and elevate the voices and experiences of the oppressed.
 We will also share research that points to the effects of discrimination, racism and privilege, and provides suggestions for change.
 We will seek opportunities to partner and highlight the work of others who demonstrate a commitment to social and racial justice that includes dismantling systems of oppression and empowering and enabling opportunities for marginalized children, youth, and families to thrive.

 We hope you join us in this commitment.

-Our work is aligned with the statement on social justice from our Family Studies & Human Development program.
+Our work is aligned with the statement on social justice from our Human Development & Family Science program.

 Structural Racism Booklet: Research and Policy Analyses (The National Prevention Science Coalition)

 Stop AAPI Hate National Report (Stop AAPI Hate)

 Three Ways to Teach the Insurrection at the U.S. Capitol (PBS Newshour)